UmbraCore Module Structure¶

 - Use explicit imports instead of

-- Be consistent with import ordering
+@_exported import - Be consistent with import ordering

 - Keep Foundation imports separate from project module imports